 Nordea and Brexit preparations

 The United Kingdom left the European Union on 31 January 2020.
-The exit began a transition period that runs until the end of 2020.
-During this period the UK will continue to be part of the internal market and the customs union, and most practical matters will continue as before.
+The exit began a transition period that is running until the end of 2020.
+During this period the UK will continue to be part of the internal market and the customs union and most practical matters will continue as before.

-An agreement on the future trade relationship between the EU and the UK is under negotiation, aimed to take effect from January 2021.
-We note the reports in the media of challenges in the trade discussions but hope that an agreement will eventually be reached.
+An agreement on the future trade relationship between the EU and the UK has been reached, aimed to take effect from January 2021.
+We welcome the agreement and hope it will be ratified in time so that Europe will avoid a no-deal Brexit.

 - Nordea’s home market covers Denmark, Finland, Norway and Sweden.
 The UK is a major trading partner for all these countries.
-It is therefore of great importance for the Nordic economies that Brexit does not result in any major trade barriers being created between the EU countries and the UK.
+It´s therefore of great importance for the Nordic economies that Brexit does not result in creating any major trade barriers between the EU countries and the UK.

 - Nordea considers the UK an important pool of financial expertise and capital for the European economy and we would want to ensure access to it also in the future.

 - We aim with our Brexit preparations to minimize any future customer impact.